goyek/goyek/README.md

 ### Verbose mode

-Verbose mode which works like for `go test`.
-When enabled, test output is streamed when go test -v is used.
-If disabled, only logs from failed task are send to output.
+Verbose mode which works the same as for `go test`.
+When enabled, the test output will be streamed when `go test -v` is used.
+If disabled, only logs from failed task are send to the output.

-Verbose mode for the whole task flow can be set via CLI flag by setting `-v` or by setting `Verbose` to `true` in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).
+Set verbose mode for the whole application using the `-v` CLI flag.
+Or set `Verbose` to `true` in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-It is also possible to set the Verbose mode for the [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner) which can be used when testing or debugging a single task's command.
+It is also possible to set the Verbose mode for the [`type Runner`](https://pkg.go.dev/github.com/pellared/taskflow#Runner).
+That can be used when testing or debugging a single task's command.

 Use [`func (*TF) Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Verbose) to check if verbose mode was set within the task's command.